lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
 A powerful way of doing that is by leveraging R's functional programming strengths.
 The purrr package has an amazing and consistent interface for doing functional programming.
 Using the map function, we can apply a function or chain of functions to a list or vector.
 The first argument takes the list or vector and the second argument takes the function to apply to each list item.

-Here, I want to add a tag to each model indicating that the model is the unadjusted model.
-We can see how it adds to each model item in the list.
+Here, we can add a tag to each model item in the list to indicate that the model is unadjusted.

 ---